Black Moon Chronicles

 The Black Moon Chronicles (Chroniques de la Lune Noire) is an epic dark fantasy French comic series.

 Publication history

 Written by François Marcela-Froideval, the Black Moon Chronicles is an epic story offset by liberal doses of irreverent humour and the use of colloquial modern French over the archaic language usually found in such stories.

 The series first episode was published in the late 80s.
 Following its long-lasting success in France, spin-off series were created to give more details on the background of some key characters.

 Episode 5 was the last volume drawn by Olivier Ledroit, who was replaced by Cyril Pontet for the rest of the series.
 Ledroit was still kept on drawing the remaining album covers.

-The 14th and final album of the first cycle was released on 21 November 2008.